When we have too much on our plate at work, learn how to delegate to keep your workload balanced and stay sane and productive.

 Bad news: we’re naturally predisposed to procrastination.
 The human brain has a complex decision-making system.
 Pushing off tasks comes easily to us.

 Instead of fighting it, you can be productive while procrastinating.

 There’s a thing called “active procrastination”: when you push off something to accomplish something else.
 Things still get done and your productivity won’t suffer.

 This is the age of remote working and co-working spaces.
 Thanks to the accessibility of new technologies and Internet connection it’s possible to work practically everywhere!

 Still, it may not always be possible to work from wherever you want.
-Not all workers are cut for the remote life and some companies have arguments against it, just think about the recent u-turn by IBM on remote working.
+Not all workers are cut for the remote life and some companies have arguments against it, just think about the recent U-turn by IBM on remote working.

 If you’re stuck in the office, do whatever you can to create a bubble to get in your productivity flow.
-Put noise-canceling headphones on and schedule blocks of uninterrupted times.
+Put noise-canceling headphones on and schedule blocks of uninterrupted time.
 Hopefully, your co-workers will respect that.

 Most importantly, find what works for your productivity and your work, and put it into practice.